springfall2008/batpred/docs/apps-yaml.md

 You can find template configurations in the following location: <https://github.com/springfall2008/batpred/tree/main/templates>

-The GivEnergy GivTCP template will be installed by default but if you are using another inverter please copy the correct template into the directory where your `apps.yaml` is stored, and modify it from there.
+The GivEnergy GivTCP template will be installed by default but if you are using another inverter please copy the correct template into the directory where your `apps.yaml` is stored, replacing the existing apps.yaml file, and modify it from there.

-Please read: [Other Inverters](other-inverters.md) for non Givenergy inverters
+Please read: [Other Inverters](other-inverters.md) for non GivEnergy inverters

 ## Basics